 Born in Greenville as the son of a Baptist pastor, Josiah's family moved several times as God opened ministry opportunities.

 Homeschooled through his sophomore year, Josiah graduated from Kingsway

 Christian School in Orrville, Ohio in 2010.
 But he couldn't stay away from the South.
 Josiah settled back in the Upcountry following his graduation, studying for two years with Oak Brook

-In 2007, Josiah founded Soldiers of Biblical Reformation (SBR), a nondenominational Christian group bringing families together to uphold God's design in all of life, including the realm of civil government.
+In 2007, Josiah founded Soldiers of Biblical Reformation (SBR), a nondenominational Christian club bringing families together to uphold God's design in all of life, including the realm of civil government.
 Josiah believes that our faith should be bigger than Sunday morning.
 Through mentorship, training events, service, and outreach trips, Soldiers of Biblical Reformation equips young people to be a light in the community and the culture.

 Josiah has also taught a number of classes independently, including elementary science, high-school American History, and the U.S. Constitution for all ages.

 From 2012 to 2017, Josiah served as

 director of Americans for Constitutional Government (ACG).
 Founded in